Rural Housing Service, USDA.

 Applicants should review 7 CFR part 1944, subpart N for a comprehensive list of all application requirements.

-Users of Grants.gov will be able to download a copy of the pre-application package, complete it off line, and then upload and submit the application via the Grants.gov site.
+Users of Grants.gov will be able to download a copy of the pre-application Start Printed Page 29532package, complete it off line, and then upload and submit the application via the Grants.gov site.
 You may not email an electronic copy of a grant pre-application to USDA Rural Development; however, the Agency encourages your participation in Grants.gov.

 The following are useful tips and instructions on how to use the website:

 - When you enter the Grants.gov site, you will find information about submitting an application electronically through the site as well as the hours of operation.
 USDA-Rural Development strongly recommends that you do not wait until the application deadline date to begin the application process through Grants.gov.
 To use Grants.gov, applicants must have a DUNS number.